algosup/2023-2024-project-3-virtual-processor-team-2/documents/QA/test_cases.md

 **Expected results**<br>
 A clear and concise description of what you expected to happen.
+For Unit tests, it would be preferable to use "Expected as", and then the result the developers expect.

-## You can go the [spreadsheet](https://docs.google.com/spreadsheets/d/1_UT7jAKQBPeN4hyx2i_c3qdPqmBhTuxuURp5x7rv-hU/edit?usp=sharing) where the test cases will be first documented.
+## You can go the [spreadsheet](https://docs.google.com/spreadsheets/d/1_UT7jAKQBPeN4hyx2i_c3qdPqmBhTuxuURp5x7rv-hU/edit?usp=sharing) where the test cases will be documented.